 Creative and professional activity and research may include any of a wide variety of activities, depending upon the field of specialization and the interests of the faculty member.
-It is expected that each member of the faculty will pursue research or professional activities appropriate to his or her field of specialization and will achieve recognition among his or her peers in one or more such fields of activity.
+It is expected that each member of the faculty will pursue research or professional activities appropriate to his/her/their field of specialization and will achieve recognition among his/her/their peers in one or more such fields of activity.